desto-git/scrollbar.js/README.md

 ------------------
 Just putting `overflow:hidden;`:
 - Native scroll behavior is lost
-- It's still possible to scroll via JavaScript, but that's might feel off depending on the default browser scrolling
+- It's still possible to scroll via JavaScript, but that might feel off depending on the default browser scrolling

 Put scrollbar on top of the native one:
 - Maybe I want a narrow scrollbar?
 The native one won't be fully covered then